DanRoscigno/katacoda_scenarios/APM/step-env-method-pattern.md

 ```
  export ELASTIC_APM_TRACE_METHODS=co.elastic.apm.opbeans.*#*
 ```
+Edit the file `environment` in the Katacoda UI (just click the document icon to the right) and add the above environment variable.
+`environment`{{open}}

-This will instrument every method in the on every class in the co.elastic.apm.opbeans package.
+This will instrument every method of every class in the co.elastic.apm.opbeans package.

 Note: There's always a bit of overhead in instrumentation. `trace_methods` is not meant as a way to instrument every method in an application.

 ### Shutdown your container
 `CTRL-C`{{execute interrupt}}

+### and source the updated environment file:
+`source /root/course/environment`{{execute HOST1}}

 ### Re-compile